Student Wellbeing

 St John Vianney's Mulgrave

-• Create a safe and inclusive learning and teaching environment.
+Create a welcoming, safe and inclusive environment that supports learning and personal growth.

-• Engage students in effective wellbeing practices which focus on prevention and early intervention
+Engage all learners in proactive wellbeing practices that focus on growth, prevention and early support.

 Student Wellbeing Leader